Houston Astros tie up World Series with 8-1 Game 4 victory

 Josh James entered in the bottom of the sixth for Urquidy.
 He finished the night with five innings pitched, two hits and four strikeouts.
 Credit to Urquidy for showing out in a big spot as a rookie.

-According to ESPN Stats & Info, Urquidy became just the fourth rookie in 30 years to throw a scoreless start in the World Series.
+According to ESPN Stats & Info, Urquidy became just the fourth rookie in the last 30 years to throw a scoreless start in the World Series.

 James surrendered a lead-off walk to Gerardo Parra and then another to Eaton, putting two on base with just one out.
 It led A.J.
 Hinch to remove James early and bring in Will Harris.